alisdair/conditions/README.md

 Exposes the data as a simple table view, an embeddable `iframe`, and an Atom feed for posting to [Twitter](http://twitter.com/lenziegolfclub) using [IFTTT](http://ifttt.com/).

+## Usage

+Set up the environment:

+1. Check out the repository.
+2. Install gems: `bundle install`
+3. Run specs: `bundle exec rake spec`

+### Mac OS X and pow

+[pow](http://pow.cx/) is my preferred development setup.

+1. Set up pow: `ln -s $PWD ~/.pow/conditions`
+2. Open in a browser: http://conditions.dev/

+### Alternative: foreman

+Unfortunately pow is not available on Linux or Windows.
+In that case, or if you don't want to use pow, try using [foreman](http://ddollar.github.io/foreman/):

+1. Set up the .env file: `cp env.development .env`
+2. Run `bundle exec foreman start`
+3. Open in a browser: http://localhost:3000/

 ## License

 MIT.